Linear response beyond hydrodynamic poles: Discussion and outlook

 Applying this framework to the D3/D5 probe brane system, we were able to track how transport coefficients reorganise as additional long-lived modes approach the origin of the complex frequency plane at large charge density.
 In this sense, the emergence of quasihydrodynamics in this model admits a precise and quantitative interpretation: it reflects a truncation of the Mittag-Leffler representation of the current correlator, rather than the appearance of parametrically small gaps.
 The effective theory makes this reorganisation manifest and allows it to be matched systematically to microscopic data.

 We emphasise that the construction itself is not restricted to large charge density.
 For any value of $\rho$, the effective theory reproduces the conductivity within the disc of analyticity set by the next excluded pole.
 That hydrodynamics continues to perform remarkably well even when additional long-lived gapped modes become relevant is therefore best understood as a statement about the robustness of linearised hydrodynamics once its non-perturbative content is properly identified.
 An important open question is to what extent this robustness extends to the non-linear regime, where mode coupling and genuinely dynamical effects become important.
+We expect to be able to derive in the linearised approximation generalisations of the work of \cite{Haehl_2015} to allows us to incorporate gapped poles into the small frequency effective theory, as we have achieved here.
+Some results along this line are discussed in \cite{Jain:2023obu} with regard to the Maxwell-Cattaneo model; although in that paper the relaxation term is constant and holomorphic terms are not included.
+However, a serious obstacle exists at the non-linear level, because transport coefficients become full functions of the hydrodynamic variables.
+Unless we are perturbing around a constant background, which is in effect linearisation, it is difficult to see how to proceed.
+Moreover, even in the case of linearising a constant background, incorporating non-linearity requires that we introduce multiple integrals over products of the Green's functions we have derived here.

 Although our explicit large density analysis focused on leading and subleading orders, the auxiliary-equation techniques we employed admit a natural extension.
 In particular, they can be used to compute derivatives of both sources and expectation values with respect to the charge density.
 This is particularly important as the equations for the modes do not have a well-defined limit as $\tilde{\rho} \rightarrow \infty$.
 This allows a systematic exploration of higher-order density corrections to pole positions and residues, providing a more complete picture of how quasihydrodynamic behaviour develops across parameter space.